Favorite Place in the Northwest:Queets Valley

-Mitch Friedman is the Executive Director of Conservation Northwest, which he founded in 1989 after being an activist leader in efforts to save ancient forests around the Pacific Northwest.
-He was a founding board member of The Wildlands Network, Western Lands Alliance, and the Bellingham Bay Foundation.
-He has a degree in zoology from the University of Washington and has received conservation awards from Sunset Magazine, The Society for Conservation Biology, The Wilderness Society, and others.
-In 2003 he was named by Washington Law and Politics Magazine as one of the "25 smartest people in Washington."
+Mitch Friedman is a conservation biologist and Executive Director of Conservation Northwest, which he founded in 1989 after being an activist leader in the ancient forest battles, in which he organized the very first spotted owl protests.
+He has served on the boards of numerous conservation and community organizations, and been recognized with awards from Sunset Magazine, Society for Conservation Biology, The Wilderness Society, Washington Environmental Council, Northwest Jewish Environmental Project, the Endangered Species Coalition, and the Northwest Section of The Wildlife Society.
+In 2003 he was named by Washington Law and Politics Magazine as one of the “25 smartest people in Washington.”
+He has a degree in zoology from the University of Washington and raised two daughters in Bellingham before recently moving back to Seattle.